 Our Dear Friends

 Greetings to all of you from here at the Ethiopia Reaching Beyond Words NGO.
 We continue to keep quite busy with this great work of helping needy families, but it’s a blessing to share with you all some of the high lights of this ongoing work.
-This report will contain our November and December 2019 reports.
+This report will contain our November and December 2019 reports and January 2020.